allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The tree shape depends on the order of values added to the tree.
 It's easily visible in a binary tree.
-We may obtain trees with different depths if the values are added in incorrect order.
+We may obtain trees with different depths if the values are added in an incorrect order.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-imbalance.webp"
 alt="Two Binary Trees with shapes depending on the order of inserted values." class="small-image"/>

 When the tree has different depths on different nodes, it is called an unbalanced tree.
-There are basically two ways of returning such tree to a balanced state:
+There are basically two ways of returning such a tree to a balanced state:

-1. Rebuilding it from the very beginning.
-Just by adding the values in correct order.
+1. Rebuilding it from the very beginning just by adding the values in the correct order.
 2. Keeping it balanced all the time, as the new values are added.

 B-tree implements the second option.
-A feature which makes the tree balanced all the time is called self-balancing.
+A feature that makes the tree balanced all the time is called self-balancing.

 ### Self-balancing algorithm by example

-Building a b-tree may be started simply with creating a single node and adding new values until there is no free space in it.
+Building a b-tree may be started simply by creating a single node and adding new values until there is no free space in it.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-1.webp"
 alt="Self-balancing, step 1, Add new values until there is a free space in existing nodes." class="small-image"/>

-If there is no space in the corresponding page, it needs to be split.
+If there is no space on the corresponding page, it needs to be split.
 To perform a split, a "split point" is chosen.
 In that case, it will be 12, because it is in the middle.
 "Split point" is a value that will be moved to the upper page.